 - Add 300g of uncooked rice to a large pan the cover with approximately 600ml boiling water from the kettle.
 Add a pinch of salt then simmer on medium heat for 3 minutes.
 After 3 minutes drain and rinse under the cold tap to cool the grains and stop the cooking process.
 At this point the rice should be barely cooked (al dente).
 The rice will be fully cooked through later, for now, set to one side.

 To make the biryani marinade:

-- In a large bowl mix together 1/2 tsp ground coriander, 1 tsp hot chilli powder, 1 tsp garam masala powder, 1/2 tsp ground turmeric, and 1 tbsp garlic ginger paste.
+- In a large bowl mix together ½ teaspoon ground coriander, 1 teaspoon hot chilli powder, 1 teaspoon garam masala powder, ½ teaspoon ground turmeric, and 1 tablespoon garlic ginger paste.